waves

 Solid state batteries

 Increased Energy Density – Solid-state batteries have a much higher energy density than traditional batteries, meaning they store more energy per unit volume.
-This makes them ideal for large-scale energy storage applications where space is limited.
+Because of this, they are perfect for large-scale energy storage applications in cramped spaces.

 Solid state batteries